equilibrium-eosdt/equilibrium-curve-amm/client/README.md

 # Curve Amm Example Client
-This program connects to the node, set up asset pool and performs adding, exchanging and removing liquidity.
+This program connects to the node, sets up asset pool and performs adding, exchanging and removing liquidity.

-## Prepare and run
+## Prepare and Run

 Node.js should be already installed.